Sidebar LogoHomeInstallationUsageIndexIndexGitHub </> Back Next Overview

 Alternative solution

-Among other static site generators "Pelican" [pelican] may be called as quite close to M2H by its functionality though being more mature and feature-rich.
-It uses the same Python-Markdown module [py_markdown] and has a similar motivation, see Some history about Pelican.
+There's Pelican [pelican] static site generator that may be considered quite close to M2H by its functionality.
+It looks mature and feature-rich enough, and has a similar motivation, see Some history about Pelican.

 Back Next